mingliatlas

 The four pillars each describe a layer

 The year pillar describes broad background and early environment.
 The month pillar shows season, family conditioning, and career context.
 The day pillar reveals the Day Master and relationship palace.
-The hour pillar adds later-life themes, children, projects, and inner drives.
+The hour pillar adds later-life themes, children, projects, and inner drives, a layered method summarized in San Ming Tong Hui.

 2